 We need to start with the golden rule underpinning every green tariff: every unit of electricity used by a household must be matched by an equivalent unit of green energy going into the National Grid.
 If that happens, and every home and business is on a green tariff, all the power in the Grid should be green.

 To ensure suppliers can prove their tariffs are green, the government issues every generator of renewable power with a certificate when they supply a unit of green electricity to the Grid.
 These certificates are known in the UK as ‘REGOs’ (or ‘renewable energy guarantees of origin’).
-You can read a lot more about REGOs and why we like them in our earlier blog, here: https://bigcleanswitch.org/blog/are-regos-a-good-thing/
+You can read a lot more about REGOs and why we like them in our earlier blog, here: Are REGOs a good thing? – Big Clean Switch

 When suppliers sell energy to a business or household, they are usually reselling energy they have already bought from someone else.
 That might be directly from the generator of the energy, but more often they purchase it on the wholesale market – a bit like a convenience store might buy their stock from a cash and carry.
 This enables them to access more competitive pricing and take advantage of economies of scale.